Hagrid

 I added some color.

 Hagrid Beardie is quite beautiful.
-He has the well known feature of spikes scales on his beard area and around the back sides of his head.
-The spiky scales are on his sides too.
+She has the well known feature of spikes scales on her beard area and around the back sides of her head.
+The spiky scales are on her sides too.

-His face has orange, and then there are black areas and light orangey brown area down his back.
+Her face has orange, and then there are black areas and light orangey brown area down her back.

-I thought it would be good to do a scratch board portrait of him.
+I thought it would be good to do a scratch board portrait of her.

 I started the other night, to scratch out the light areas.